-In a matter of months, Philadelphia transformed from lagging nearly a decade behind its peers to becoming a leader nationwide in modern code adoption.
-This move is one important step toward the city meeting its goal to reduce carbon emissions 80% by 2050.
+In a matter of months, Philadelphia transformed from lagging nearly a decade behind its peers to becoming a nationwide leader in modern code adoption.
+This move is one important step toward the city meeting its goal to reduce carbon emissions 80 percent by 2050.

-This change in Philadelphia applies to commercial and multifamily buildings; most residential buildings are still governed by the state’s Uniform Construction Code, which adopted the 2015 Codes with just a few amendments.
+This change in Philadelphia applies to commercial and multifamily buildings since most residential buildings are still governed by the state’s Uniform Construction Code, which adopted the 2015 Codes with just a few amendments.